 Take out your mayo and pimentos — just kidding.
 Butter the toast, dollop the egg white on each slice and make the indention in the middle for your prized yolk.
 Now you just bake it for 15 minutes and serve with salad, milk, and fruit for an entire lunch display!

 7. Mock Apple Pie

-An Apple Pie without the apples, blasphemy!
+An Apple Pie without the apples?
+Blasphemy!
 Hey, it was invented during the depression.
 And you know what they say: “When life gives you Ritz Crackers, make apple pie.”
-That’s the saying, right?
+That is the saying, right?
 While it still looks like a tasty Apple Pie, don’t be fooled!
 It’s called a “Mock” Apple Pie for a reason, as it’s made with Ritz Crackers instead of real apples.

 However, according to recipes, it tastes just like regular Apple Pie.
-First off, bring to boil water, sugar, and cream of tartar before dropping gin whole crackers to boil for 5 minutes.
+First off, bring to boil water, sugar, and cream of tartar before dropping in whole crackers to boil for five minutes.
 Then pour all into a pie crust and sprinkle with cinnamon and lemon juice.
-Top with additional crushed crackers, brown sugar, and cinnamon and bingo, an apple pie sans apples.
+Top with additional crushed crackers, brown sugar, and cinnamon and, bingo, an apple pie sans apples!
 So, if you can get over the fact that it’s made with Ritz Crackers on the inside, then this might be a go-to dish for any special occasion.
-And maybe fool some people while you’re at it!
+And maybe fool some people while you’re at it.
+Not!